lmorg/murex/docs/commands/swivel-datatype.md

 * [commands/`prepend` ](../commands/prepend.md):
   Add data to the start of an array
 * [commands/`runtime`](../commands/runtime.md):
-  Returns runtime information on the internal state of _murex_
+  Returns runtime information on the internal state of Murex
 * [commands/`swivel-table`](../commands/swivel-table.md):
   Rotates a table by 90 degrees